Microscope Objectives for Life Sciences, Dry

 Types of Telecentric Lenses

-Figure 2: A ray trace through an idealized bi-telecentric lens system.
-Note that the chief rays (the center ray of each color) is parallel to the optical axis in both image and object space, which means that the magnification will remain constant regardless of object distance.
+Figure 3: A ray trace through an idealized bi-telecentric lens system.
+Note that the chief rays (the center ray of each color) are parallel to the optical axis in both image and object space, which means that the magnification will remain constant regardless of object distance.

 Conventional Lenses

 In conventional lenses, the entrance and exit pupils are not located at infinity, so the chief rays will not be parallel to the optical axis.
 In this case, the magnification of the object depends on its distance from the lens and its position in the field of view.
-Figure 2 shows an example ray trace through a conventional camera lens; notice how the chief rays are angled with respect to the optical axis in both image and object space.
-Note that both Figures 2 and 3 feature the same lens design; only the aperture stop location was varied to shift the telecentric system to a non-telecentric one.
+Figure 4 above shows an example ray trace through a conventional camera lens; notice how the chief rays are angled with respect to the optical axis in both image and object space.
+Note that both Figures 3 and 4 feature the same lens design; only the aperture stop location was varied to shift the bi-telecentric system to a non-telecentric one.

-Figure 3: A ray trace through an idealized conventional camera lens system.
-Note that the chief rays (the center ray of each color) is not parallel to the optic axis in both image and object space, which means that the magnification will vary with object distance.
+Figure 4: A ray trace through an idealized conventional camera lens system.
+Note that the chief rays (the center ray of each color) are not parallel to the optical axis in both image and object space, which means that the magnification will vary with object distance.

 Example Images

-Figures 4 and 5 show photographs taken with a telecentric lens and a standard camera lens, respectively.
+Figures 5 and 6 show photographs taken with a bi-telecentric lens and a standard camera lens, respectively.
 With the telecentric imaging system, the height of the two screws appears to be the same, even though the object planes are separated by approximately 45 mm along the optical axis.
-With the conventional imaging system, the two screws appear to be different heights, and therefore a machine vision system based on this lens will lead to incorrect dimensional measurements.
+With the conventional imaging system, the two screws appear to be different heights, which could result in inaccurate dimensional measurements.
+A machine vision system using a bi-telecentric lens can offer advantages for dimensional metrology.
+For example, these lenses can be integrated into our Multi-Sensor Video Measurement Machines.

 Telecentric Machine Vision Lenses